nuagenetworks/nuage-metroae/CONTRIBUTING.md

 - Upgrade - For upgrading components from one release to another.
 - Rollback - For restoring components to their previous version if an upgrade fails.

-##Reporting bugs and enhancement requests
+## Reporting bugs and enhancement requests

 You can contribute to nuage-metro by reporting bugs you find and suggesting new features and enhancements.
 These should be initiated via the Github Issues feature.
+You can also look for help on the `nuage-metro-interest@list.nokia.com` mailing list.